mtumilowicz/java11-spliterator/README.md

 upon return from this method, not be covered by this Spliterator.

-  **returns** a `Spliterator` covering some portion of the elements, or null if this spliterator cannot be
+  **returns** a `Spliterator` covering some portion of the elements, or null if this spliterator cannot be split

 * `long estimateSize();` - Returns an estimate of the number of elements that would be encountered by a `forEachRemaining` traversal, or